How Can You Use the Navient Lawsuit to Get Loan Forgiveness?

 Check Back in Regularly for Updates

-Again, if you have other questions that haven’t already been answered here, or if you have any updates or news that hasn’t been included in this story, please feel free to share them in the Comments section below.
+And again, if you have other questions that I haven’t already answered here, please feel free to leave them in the Comments section below too.

 References